Emi Martinez: Why Aston Villa goalkeeper was not sent off despite being booked twice against Lille

 However, the Villa goalkeeper was allowed to stay on the pitch, causing confusion around the Stade Pierre-Mauroy, before saving the decisive penalty.

-The official was simply following the laws of the game, though, with IFAB stipulating that bookings are not carried through to penalties.
+The official was simply following the laws of the game, with IFAB rule 10.3 stipulating that bookings are not carried through to penalties.

 The rule states: "Yellow cards and warnings from the game are not carried forward into penalties but a player who was shown a red card during the game cannot take part.